-Materials for CDU pipe work and fittings must be uPVC or cPVC ANSI Schedule 80 or Polyethylene PE to AS4130 (except magnesium hydroxide dosing lines, see 2.5.2 below).
+Materials for CDU pipe work and fittings must be uPVC or cPVC ANSI Schedule 80 or Polyethylene PE100 SDR11 to AS4130 (except magnesium hydroxide dosing lines, see 2.5.2 below).
 Refer Appendix E.

-Pipework for the dosing line (except magnesium hydroxide dosing lines) to the dosing point must be either:
+Pipework for the dosing line (except magnesium hydroxide dosing lines) external to the CDU building to the dosing point must be: